Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Experiments

+{\em POC improves FSL expert models by distinguishing confusing species.} \cref{fig:confusion_matrix} studies when POC succeeds and fails.
+In particular, \cref{fig:confusion_matrix}A plots the confusion matrix of the FSL expert model, and \cref{fig:confusion_matrix}B plots the changes in the confusion matrix after applying POC.
+By zooming in on the classes and visualizing corresponding images (\cref{fig:confusion_matrix}C), results show that the FSL expert model does not perform well in distinguishing between pairs of bird species that exhibit highly similar visual appearances.
+However, POC can often correct these misclassifications while occasionally introducing new mistakes (\cref{fig:confusion_matrix}D).
+Moreover, \cref{fig:improve_acc} shows that POC improves accuracy for both easy and hard species and generally yields larger gains for harder ones.

-{\em Comparison of different $k$ values.} \cref{fig:ablate_topk} shows that including more top predictions from the expert is generally beneficial, as this increases the chance of containing the true species.
-However, the performance gains saturate beyond a dataset-specific $k$.
-Moreover, a larger $k$ substantially increases token cost and can make it more difficult for POC to output the correct species (cf. \cref{tab:lmm_failue}).
+{\em Impact of varying $k$ for prompting top-$k$ candidate species.} \cref{fig:ablate_topk} shows that including more top predictions from the FSL expert model is generally beneficial, as it increases the likelihood that candidates contain the true species.
+However, the performance gains plateau beyond around $k=10$ across all datasets.